January 5th 2022

 1. Protect coloured hair with Olaplex

-There is also an Olaplex at-home treatment, £32, for top-ups in between appointments.
-“It is vegan aligned and works wonders on finer hair in particular,” says Edward.
+Olaplex at-home treatments, from £26, can be used for top-ups in between appointments.
+“They're is vegan aligned and works wonders on finer hair in particular,” says Edward.

 2. Use pre-shampoo and weekly intensive treatments

-For further nourishment, Aveda Damage Remedy Intensive Restructuring Treatment, £23.60, is also a favourite of his and ours for chemically-treated and brittle hair.
+For further nourishment, Aveda Damage Remedy Intensive Restructuring Treatment, £31, is also a favourite of his for chemically-treated and brittle hair.
 “It contains quinoa to strengthen the hair and is fantastic for adding protein to the hair which will help to prevent breakage,” he says.
-He also rates almond oil or coconut oil - 4 to 6 drops on mid-lengths and ends will prevent it from becoming more brittle.
+He also rates almond oil or coconut oil - four to six drops on mid-lengths and ends will prevent it from becoming more brittle.
 “It is best applied on damp hair as the hair cuticle is softer and will absorb the oil better,” he advises.
 “If you do this consistently, it really helps to prevent fracture breakage.”